Donaghadee: The Motte

 The Motte or Moat in Donaghadee was originally a motte-and-bailey castle built by the Anglo-Normans in the late 12th century.
 The folly or castle on top of the motte was built by Daniel Delacherois in the early 19th century.
 It was used for storing the gunpowder, used for blasting, when the new harbour was being built between 1821 and 1834.
+The Motte was restored between 2018 and 2022, and a camera obscura was installed.
 Today it is part of a park, giving views across the town and seawards towards the Copeland Islands.